zijun-zhao/deeplearning.ai/COMS4111/Lecture10_Index&QueryProcessing.md

 > from [link](https://softwareengineeringdaily.com/2017/01/13/columnar-data-apache-arrow-and-parquet-with-julien-le-dem-and-jacques-nadeau/) ![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/29Mar_2.jpg)
 * Row-oriented Database: A block would have a lot of rows.
 Rows are contiguous in a block.
 Read and write all the rows when read and write the block
      * When tending to be ineractive and transactional, like someone update their profile, will be better.
 * Column Oriented Database.
 When want to read  a row, possibly we need to read five blocks.
-There are tradeoff between these two database.
+There are tradeoff between these two kinds of database.
     * also known as **columnar representation**
     * Store each attribute of a relation separately
     * Column Oriented data storage allows us to **access all the entries in a database column quickly and efficiently**.
 Columnar storage formats are mostly relevant today for performing large analytics jobs